-We will be watching Liverpool play Spurs in the 11th Street Bar on Sunday the 15th of December at 11.00 AM.
+We will be watching Liverpool play Olympiakos in the 11th Street Bar on Sunday the 27th of July at 6.00 PM.
 Come watch with us!

 Our initial days of watching LFC in New York required early starts, reliable satellite systems and reliable bar owners (no tv coverage).
 Having found a bar that was 1) open as advertised and 2) could acquire the satellite signal, the matchday experience usually involved loud, boorish cockneys and ten-a-penny non-manc mancs.